1. Warren Hastings was the first ___________.

 Explanation: He ended Clive’s dual system, making the Company supreme.

-97. Hastings is remembered in Indian history as:
+97. Hastings is remembered in Indian history as___________.

 A) The last Mughal governor of Bengal